toutvukantabu/site_e_commerce_Symfony/README.md

 ## prerequisite:

--> docker and docker-compose installed on your machine, if there is a conflict with your version, you can change it at the version = "" line in the docker-compose.yml file.
+-> docker and docker-compose installed on your machine, if there is a conflict with your version, you can change it at the version = "" line in the docker-compose.yml file and symfony-cli

 ## to start  project